 The Spey Cast Power Stroke Bullet

 You may think that only fishing 3 big running line storage loops between long casts will exert too much water pressure or drag (in faster water) on the trailing larger diameter running line of a properly thought out Spey 'fishing' line.
 If your Spey cast lift has been high & smooth enough for vital fully energised control and you've turned your upper body a little upstream of the target through the following smooth controlled swing and precisely & visually brought your peripheral vision into play to 'absolutely' nail your timing off the water you'll still create (even at long range) that beautiful positive line slap off the butt section of the rod as your Spey line lets you know it loves you!

 The Future Cast Is The Spey Cast

-More to come over the following months and by the time our Scottish & visiting salmon fly fishers have been rightly re-aligned to the magnificence, elegance and effectiveness of learning and using a medium to long bellied Speyline with all of the huge fly fishing elegance satisfaction, instant salmon fly control 'to the fly', running line management ease, increase of effective fly fishing time, less chance of a drowned fly line when playing a good fish and no running line butt ring jamming issues we will be ready to announce the opening of our Malt Whisky shop in Stavanger!
-Many will argue that shooting heads and Skagit lines are far easier to use and teach with however I'd disagree with that and if a ghillie or instructor cannot have a new salmon fisher not only completely understanding the logic of how & why the Speycast with a Speyline not only functions better from a fishing point of view and is technically easier to control the Speycast with via elegant 'smoothness & fluency' then they are likely in need of some professional instruction themselves.
+More to come over the following months and by the time our Scottish & visiting salmon fly fishers have been rightly re-aligned to the magnificence, elegance and effectiveness of learning and using a medium to long bellied Speyline with all of the huge fly fishing elegance satisfaction, instant salmon fly control 'to the fly', running line management ease, increase of effective fly fishing time, less chance of a drowned fly line when playing a good fish and no running line butt ring jamming issues we will be ready to announce the opening of our kilt shop in Stavanger!
+Many will argue that shooting heads and Skagit lines are far easier to use and teach with however I'd disagree with that and if a ghillie or instructor cannot have a new salmon fisher not only completely understanding the logic of 'how & why' the Speycast with a Speyline not only functions better from a 'fishing' point of view and is also technically easier to control via elegant 'smoothness & fluency' cast set up movements then they are likely in need of some professional instruction themselves.